 RFM is a comprehensive program founded on the strongest and most widely acknowledged international standards and practices.
-Based on United Nations Food and Agriculture Organization (FAO) criteria, it is one of the few programs to have an accredited certification process under the International Organization for Standardization (ISO 17065) code.
+Based on United Nations Food and Agriculture Organization (FAO) criteria, it is accredited under the International Organization for Standardization (ISO 17065) code.

 2. Why was RFM developed?